tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 I validated whether polycarbonate is food safe, and easy to use for thermoforming etc. Then I bought a few sheets of polycarbonate on amazon.
 Unfortunately I assumed that the Makyuu formbox would get hot enough to properly heat the polycarbonate (it did not) that I purchased online, but even with an additional heatgun it wasn't hot enough to reach proper molding temperatures.
 In order to make it work, I had to use Makyuu's **proprietary**[^2] "food safe" sheets (that I couldn't find any additional information online if they were ACTUALLY food safe aside from the company website).

-[^2]: This is honestly the worst >:( .
-I understand WHY a lot of businesses do this, but it doesn't mean I have to like it.
+[^2]: This is the worst and I hate your company if you do this.
+I understand WHY businesses do this, but it doesn't mean I have to like it.

 ![chocolate template](/figures/chocolate_fig4.jpg){: .center-image }
 <center> <font size="2"> <i>
 One of the final molds!
-This is a different variant with my dad's (censored) name
+The text is a different and contains my dad's (censored) name
 </i> </font> </center>
 <br>

-# Tempering Chocolate
+# Actually Tempering Chocolate

 Earlier I described how to *abstractly* temper chocolate.
 The only issue with all of these methods for tempering chocolate is that these methods normally include a "seed" chocolate that starts a chain reaction of beta crystal formation (a.k.a the seeding method).